-- CAMERA – Don’t hold the camera yourself and try not to use mirrors.
+- Camera – Don’t hold the camera yourself and try not to use mirrors.
 Keep the camera at least 6 feet (2 metres) away from your face.
 The camera should be at eye level.

-- LIGHT – A diffuse light like facing a window, but not in direct spotlights or sun that causes contrast and shadows.
+- Light – A diffuse light like facing a window, but not in direct spotlights or sun that causes contrast and shadows.

-- BACKGROUND – Try to have a blank, neutral background
+- Background – Try to have a blank, neutral background

-- EXPRESSION: Keep a blank, relaxed expression, no smile.
+- Expression: Keep a blank, relaxed expression, no smile.
 As if daydreaming.

-- POSTURE: It is best to turn your whole body to get the different angles rather than just turning your head.
+- Posture: It is best to turn your whole body to get the different angles rather than just turning your head.

-Why YOU need good FFS pics
+Why you need good pictures

 In summary, try to standardize every factor in your FFS Surgery photos so they may be more adequate for later comparison of your transition progress and surgical results.
 The same spot in your house is perfect, with identical lighting, expression (or lack thereof), makeup, and distance from the camera (on a tripod or table).

 They will be handy for your video consultations with surgeons too, you may book a Skype appointment here.
-It may take extra effort but in the long-run you may find them absolutely essential when assessing the effects of the changes along each stage of your journey.
+It may take extra effort but in the long run you may find them absolutely essential when assessing the effects of the changes along each stage of your journey.